 Early-stage authority building

 When an executive is establishing presence in a new domain or recovering from a period of content silence, velocity builds the algorithmic momentum and audience familiarity that creates the conditions for quality content to land.
-A less-polished post published consistently for twelve weeks will generate more lasting authority than a perfect piece published once.
-LinkedIn's 24x senior executive share rate for consistent creators reflects this reality—the algorithm rewards those who show up regularly.
+A less-polished post published consistently for twelve weeks can generate more lasting authority than a perfect piece published once.
+Platform engagement patterns tend to reward those who show up regularly, building familiarity and reach over time.

 News-reactive content